Southern Charm Sneak Peek: Shep Rose & Leva Bonaparte Clash Over Kathryn Dennis' Controversy - E! Online

 "And I'm not a judge, jury and executioner," Shep adds.
 "I refuse to be that."

-Back in conversation with Lena, Shep doubles down: "I mean, I hope that she'll change her ways but I don't expect anything from her."
+Back in conversation with Leva, Shep doubles down: "I mean, I hope that she'll change her ways but I don't expect anything from her."

 Watch the complete sneak peek in the above clip.